jdhitsolutions/PSGalleryReport/README.md

 ![MSPowerShell](images/PowerShell-transparent-thumb.jpg)

 This repository contains reports for the [PowerShell Gallery](https://powershellgallery.com).
 The hope is that it will be easier for you to find modules that will make your work easier.
-The plan is to update the reports three times a day and push them to this repository.
+The plan is to update the reports twice a day and push them to this repository.

 Feel free to use the [Discussion](https://github.com/jdhitsolutions/PSGalleryReport/discussions) section of this repository to talk about specific modules.
 If you think there should be another type of report, feel <https://github.com/jdhitsolutions/PSGalleryReport/issues> free to submit a Feature Request in the [Issues](https://github.com/jdhitsolutions/PSGalleryReport/issues) section of this repository.